 A similar process is taking place in the US District Court for the Southern District of Indiana, where nearly 2,700 filter lawsuits against Cook Medical have been consolidated.

 These two litigations are moving quickly.
 A number of IVC filter lawsuits appear to have reached settlement already, and attorneys believe that the case against C.R.
 Bard and Cook Medical is very strong.
 In Indiana, the first Cook Medical trials have already been scheduled.
 While the C.R.
-Bard litigation has not yet reached that point, the federal judge ppresiding over the case, the Honorable David G. Campbell, has set a number of deadlines with which some plaintiffs will be forced to comply.
+Bard litigation has not yet reached that point, the federal judge presiding over the case, the Honorable David G. Campbell, has set a number of deadlines with which some plaintiffs will be forced to comply.

 Time may be limited.
 If you received an IVC filter and suffered serious complications as a result, contact the experienced personal injury attorneys at Banville Law immediately.
 Our IVC filter lawyers offer a free consultation at no obligation.
 To learn more about your legal options and discuss case eligibility, call or fill out our contact form now.